Lola Beltrán

-María Lucila "Lola" Beltrán Ruiz (7 March 1932 – 24 March 1996) was a Mexican actress and singer.
+María Lucila Beltrán Ruiz (7 March 1932 – 24 March 1996), known as Lola Beltrán, was a Mexican singer and actress, specialized in the musical genres of ranchera, huapango and Sinaloan wind band.

 She is and was one of Mexico's most acclaimed singers of Ranchera and Huapango music.
 She collaborated with other Mexican music stars such as Amalia Mendoza, Juan Gabriel, and Lucha Villa.
 She was internationally renowned for her interpretation of the songs "Cucurrucucú paloma" and "Paloma Negra" and sang before world leaders.
 She was nicknamed Lola la Grande ("Lola the Great").
 Her song Soy infeliz ("I'm Unhappy") was the opening music for Pedro Almodóvar's film Women on the Verge of a Nervous Breakdown.

 Life

 Beltrán was born in the town of El Rosario, Sinaloa where she was schooled by Carmelite nuns.
 Her mother enjoyed singing and her father managed a mine.
 She completed secretarial studies while participating in singing competitions.
 She was intrigued by ballads and the singing she heard in church.
 Eventually, Beltrán and her mother moved to Mexico City so that she could find a career performing.
 Beltrán worked as a secretary at a Mexican radio station, XEW.
 She pestered the radio station to be allowed to sing.
 The station and listeners were so impressed that within a year she had her own radio show.
 Beltrán credits the station with giving her a chance, which enabled her to make a career.
 It was there that she met the songwriter Tomás Méndez who composed songs for her, including the international hits "Cucurrucucú paloma" and "Tres Dias".

 Beltrán was the first wife of the matador and film actor Alfredo Leal Kuri and had a daughter with him, singer María Elena Leal.
 She entered the world of film in 1954 in El Tesoro de la Muerte.
 After appearing in dozens of films, most of them musicals, she obtained a starring role in the telenovela Mi rival with Saby Kamalich.

 In cinema, Beltrán made her film debut on El cantor del circo (1940), an Argentine film.
 She also shared credits with Mexican movie stars such as Emilio Fernández, Ignacio López Tarso, Katy Jurado, María Félix and Pedro Armendáriz in La Bandida (1962).
 Her last film appearance was in Una gallina muy ponedora (1982) sharing credits with Columba Domínguez.